Ziad-Tawfik/NodeJs-MongoDB-on-Google-Kubernetes-Engine-GKE-/README.md

     > !
 Note that Jenkins VM, Management VM and GKE are all in the same VPC as per architecture above.

     ```Bash
-    find /path/to/repo/folder -type f -exec sed -i 's/old-text/new-text/g' {} \;
+    find </path/to/repo/folder> -type f -exec sed -i 's/<old-text>/<new-text>/g' {} \;
     ```

-3. Open **Terraform/dev.tfvars** to replace the following variables's data with yours using sed command as mentioned above:
+3. Open **Terraform/dev.tfvars** to replace the following variables' data with yours using sed command as mentioned above:
     - **Project ID**
     - **Optionally:** Artifact Repo ID or Regions & Zones of Subnets & VMs.

     > !
-Note that changing project id, artifact repo id, region or zone then you will have to modify other files and replace all the old names with the new ones using sed command as below or any other utility.
+Note that changing project id, artifact repo id, region or zone then you will have to modify other files and replace all the old names with the new ones using sed command as mentioned above or any other utility.

     > !
-Note: You  can change the password of the **root login to the mongodb admin db** by modifying **Kube/mongokey.yaml**, and edit the mongodb-root-password with your password encoded in base64.
+Note: You  can change the password of the **root login to the mongodb admin db** by modifying **Kube/mongokey.yaml**, and edit the *mongodb-root-password* with your password encoded in base64.

 4. Push the project with your data to your repo.